borttappat/dotfiles/tools/Sovereign/README.md

 [Tested against hackerone.com and inlanefreight.com]
 - Scans the target for subdomains using wordlists

+### Vhost-enumerator (vhostenum.py, not to be graded)
+[Tested against the box "PermX" 10.10.11.23 on Hack The Box]
+- vhost scanner similar to ```ffuf``` in "Host-mode"
+- Uses a wordlist along with an IP address and a domain to scan for virtual hosts
+- Very much a tool for personal use.
+Heavily AI assisted, not neccesarily to be used in grading, ```Björn``` :)
+- Base version was slow af and is still slower than ```ffuf``` even with added concurrent requests with ```asyncio```
+- I should probably just stick to using ffuf but I keep forgetting the Host-parts

 ### Simple keygen, encrypting and derypting suite(crypt.py + keygen.py)
 - Generate encryption keys with keygen.py
 - Encrypt/decrypt parsed files with crypt.py and a key(remember to use the same key for encryption and deryption)